sabbir-subhan/appium-Python/README.md

 - OS version and name
 - paths to .apk and .app files

-to use device defined in desired_capabilities.py You need to open test case and change line:
+to use device defined in desired_capabilities.py You need to open test case and change line;
-"desired_capabilities = DesiredCapabilities.desired_capabilities_for_iOS_iPad" for example to:
+- "desired_capabilities = DesiredCapabilities.desired_capabilities_for_iOS_iPad" for example to:
-"desired_capabilities = DesiredCapabilities.desired_capabilities_for_iOS_iPhone6"
+- "desired_capabilities = DesiredCapabilities.desired_capabilities_for_iOS_iPhone6"

 Known issues: